-Figure 7: Non Zero Boundary Conditions as the boundaries are different and non-zero.
+Figure 22: Non Zero Boundary Conditions

+as as the boundaries are different and non-zero.
 As ${\bf t}$ approaches infinity we will get a straight line between 0.5 and 1 temperature.

-Time varying boundary conditions Finally in every loop itteration we can change the boundary condition based on the elapsed time.
-We can see the effect of doing so on the original tent function in figure 8.
+Time varying boundary conditions

+Figure 23: Varying Boundary Conditions Finally in every loop itteration we can change the boundary condition based on the elapsed time.
+We can see the effect of doing so on the original tent function in figure 23.
 The boundaries move from 0 degrees to 0.5 degrees at a rate of 5 degrees per second.
 The result is the function bending back on itself as the boundaries start moving up.